Skip to main content

 • Allergy and Asthma

 Did you know a sore throat or runny nose may be something other than a common cold?
-Taking a closer look at these and other symptoms can help you understand if it’s a cold you’re up against or allergies that may be affecting you.
+Taking a closer look at these and other symptoms can help you determine if it's a cold you're up against or allergies that may be affecting you.

 • Cold symptoms take a few days to appear after an infection.
 Allergy symptoms can begin immediately after contact with triggers.